eericzzhao/cse15l-lab-reports/LabReport1.md

 **Working Directory**: "/home"

 **What is happening here?** Without the proper path, entering "cat" does not print anything.
-It is waiting for the user to enter a file path.
+It is waiting for the user to enter a file path but will instead leave a space that will repeat user input.

-**Possible error?** While not a massive error, it doesn't give the desired effect of printing the contents of one or more files without a file path.
+**Possible error?** There are no errors as the command is waiting for user input.
+There will be a slot for input that will repeat any input typed into the terminal.

 ---